 What is A/B Testing?

-Examples of things that can be tested by split testing include:
+Things that can be tested by A/B testing include:

-- Which layout is better for the product page?
+- Which product page layout is better for conversion?

 How A/B Testing Works